jfmario/custom-ng2-quickstart/README.md

 ## Replacing Backend #

+The `AuthService` currently points a dev backend that is rarely listening.

 To use with another login service, change salt in `app/auth/data/settings.data.ts` and point `app/auth/lib/auth.service.ts` to a base url that implements these endpoints (or rewrite auth service):